 All students must maintain a 2.0 cumulative GPA to be in good academic standing.
 If a student’s cumulative GPA drops below a 2.0, they will be placed on probation and have one semester to bring their cumulative GPA to a 2.0 or higher.

-The form is located at First Student.
+The form is located at the University Health Plans website.

 Students must waive or enroll in the school-sponsored insurance plan each academic year by the deadline.